 The offbeat trek in Nepal to the base camp of world’s fifth highest mountain, Makalu- Makalu Base Camp Trek

 The fifth highest mountain in the world, Makalu soars in the skyline of Makalu-Barun National Park.
 Trekking to Makalu Base Camp in the Eastern Himalayas of Nepal is practically an offbeat trekking adventure in Nepal through the least frequented trails of Nepal.
 Makalu Base Camp Trek takes you to the far-flung territory of that pulls out to east from Sagarmatha (Mt.
 Everest) National Park, between the elevated plateau of Tibet and the cavernous subtropical ravine carved by the Arun River.
 Makalu Base Camp Trekking offers fabulous views of rocky Himalayan peaks, including Mt.
 Makalu(8,463m), Mt.
 Chamlang (7319 m), Mt.
 Baruntse (7129m) and many more.
-Trekking in Makalu Base Camp endows with startling contrasts of high waterfalls cascading into deep gorges, craggy rocks augmenting from the verdant woodlands, and multi-colored flowers blossoming underneath the white snow-capped peaks.
+Trekking in Makalu Base Camp in 2018 endows with startling contrasts of high waterfalls cascading into deep gorges, craggy rocks augmenting from the verdant woodlands, and multi-colored flowers blossoming underneath the white snow-capped peaks.

 The trek is demanding yet the most beautiful trek in Nepal’s eastern Himalayas.
 Stretched and pure landscape makes this trek a classic in its own features.
 Housing wide biodiversity of floral and faunal species- Makalu-Barun national park is exceptional highlights during this offbeat trekking holiday in Nepal.
 Additionally, the cultures of diverse ethnic groups are also the beautiful highlights of Makalu Base Camp Trek.